nisanaryal/complexPyTorch/README.md

 # complexPyTorch

-A high-level toolbox for using complex valued neural networks in PyTorch.
+A high-level toolbox for using complex valued neural networks in PyTorch.(Memory leak at batchnorm solved version)

 ## Complex Valued Networks with PyTorch